Topic 18 – Linear Algebra

 That sounds useful!
 What should I do now?

-Please read this David C. Lay et al. (2022).
+Please read this book to grasp the core concepts of linear algebra: David C. Lay et al. (2022).
 Linear Algebra and Its Applications.
-Pearson Education book.
+Pearson Education.

 Terminology Review: